Visit Lake Tana

 At that time, there was no longer local transport heading to Lake Tana, so I had to walk until reaching Gorgora just before sunset.

-The next morning I had to go on off-road driving, 7 miles / 11 km until the old Portuguese settlement, which is now protected by an armed guard.
+The next morning I had to go on off-road driving, 7 miles / 11 km to the old Portuguese settlement, which is now protected by an armed guard.

 Staying for two nights in Lake Tana was one of my best experiences in Ethiopia.

-I slept at Tim & Kim Village hotel in Gorgora.
+NOTE: I slept at Tim & Kim Village, a very nice hotel in Gorgora.

 After a long walk, I finally reached Gorgora Nova, where I was welcomed by the site’s guardian and his family.
-This Ethiopian family live just aside the old ruins, and maintain the place safe and protected.
+This Ethiopian family lives just aside the old ruins, and maintain the place safe and protected.
 The strategic position of the ruins makes us understand why this was built there.
 You can see the whole lake shore.
-Very beautiful.
+Breathtaking.

-Whatever remains from the old Jesuit settlement was almost completely destroyed during an earthquake a few decades ago.
-There is a project, from the Ethiopian and the Portuguese Government, to rebuild and fix the whole ruin complex with funds from UNESCO, but when, we do not know.
+Whatever remains of the old Jesuit settlement was almost entirely destroyed by an earthquake a few decades ago.
+There is a project, from the Ethiopian and the Portuguese Government, to rebuild and fix the whole complex with funds from UNESCO, but when, we do not know.

 I’m positively sure that this will not last much longer.
 Will they come on time before this important part of history disappears?